MicrosoftDocs/windows-itpro-docs/education/windows/switch-to-pro-education.md

 Use the following figures to help you troubleshoot when users experience these common problems:

-**Figure 14** - Illustrates a device in a healthy state, where the existing operating system is activated and the Windows 10 Pro Education switch is active.
+**Figure 9** - Illustrates a device in a healthy state, where the existing operating system is activated and the Windows 10 Pro Education switch is active.

 <img src="images/win-10-pro-edu-activated-subscription-active.png" alt="Windows 10 activated and subscription active" /></br></br>

-**Figure 15** - Illustrates a device on which the existing operating system is not activated, but the Windows 10 Pro Education switch is active.
+**Figure 10** - Illustrates a device on which the existing operating system is not activated, but the Windows 10 Pro Education switch is active.

 <img src="images/win-10-pro-edu-not-activated-subscription-active.png" alt="Windows 10 not activated and subscription active" /></br></br>

-#### Review requirements on devices
+### Review requirements on devices

-Devices must be running Windows 10 Pro, version 1607 or higher, or Windows 10 S, version 1703 and be Azure Active Directory joined, or domain joined with Azure AD Connect.
-Customers who are federated with Azure Active Directory are also eligible.
+Devices must be running Windows 10 Pro, version 1607 or higher, or Windows 10 S, version 1703 and be Azure AD joined, or domain joined with Azure AD Connect.
+Customers who are federated with Azure AD are also eligible.
 You can use the following procedures to review whether a particular device meets requirements.

 **To determine if a device is Azure AD joined**